 The metal portion of a car is a big factor in its cost.
 Other than Kia and Hyundai, all other automakers have to outsource the metal from an external supplier, which is expensive.
 This expense has been made even higher in recent times with global supply chain issues and high inflation.

 However, Kia and Hyundai don’t have to outsource the metal for their vehicles.
 They own a foundry, which is a factory that produces metal castings.
-This helps make Kia cars inexpensive.
+This helps make Kia cars more affordable.

 Kia cars are so cheap due to the ability to import vehicles to the US tariff-free

 The second reason why Kia cars are so cheap is the automaker can import vehicles to the U.S. without paying a tariff.
 How is this possible?
 Most of Kia’s plants are in South Korea.
 However, it has one plant in the U.S.—the Kia West Point Assembly Plant in West Point, Georgia.

 Currently, only three Kia models are built at the West Point Assembly Plant: the Telluride midsize SUV, the Sorento compact SUV, and the K5 midsize sedan.
 Most of Kia’s other models are built at plants in South Korea, where production is cheaper than in the U.S.